The blog

 Credit @Study "A Survey on Wireless Technology 5G "published in "International Journal of Innovative Research in Computer and Communication Engineering".

 Forrester Research recently published a study entitled "The CIO's Guide To 5G In The Retail Sector" [1].
-The study looks at the impact of 5G on the retail sector, and concludes that this technology promises to be the missing brick in a seamless and fluid customer journey, whether physical or digital.
-As well as promising a multi-sensory shopping experience and a personalized customer journey, 5G should also have a beneficial impact on supply chain operations and inventory management.
+This study looks at the impact of 5G on the retail sector, and sees this technology as the missing brick in a seamless customer journey, whether physical or digital.
+As well as promising a multi-sensory shopping experience and a personalized customer journey, 5G is also expected to have a beneficial impact on supply chain operations and inventory management.

 Until now, many existing technologies have been impossible to implement in the retail sector, due to low bandwidth availability or high maintenance costs.
 5G makes this possible and affordable.